 Admire the Panama Canal Admin Building

 During our tour with Barefoot Panama, we stopped by the Panama Canal Admin Building.
 It’s really a beautiful building with a fountain out front representing the 3 locks of the Panama Canal.
 This spot is usually a gathering spot in the summer for concerts and movies.
 You sit on the large hill and there are small vendors with food.
 A cool fact about the building is that is built on a hill from the dirt originally from the canal.
-Not only is it directly from the canal but it is the exact height of how high a boat will travel vertically while going while going through 3 locks of the Panama Canal.
+Not only is the dirt directly from the canal but it is the exact height of how high a boat will travel vertically while going while going through 3 locks of the Panama Canal.

 Check out the Bio Museum